 Top Things to See and Do in Miami

-Visit the Everglades – Everglades National Park has 1.5 million acres of swamps, prairies, and sub-tropical jungles.
+- Visit the Everglades – Everglades National Park has 1.5 million acres of swamps, prairies, and sub-tropical jungles.
 It is one of the most unique public parks in the United States.
 It is home to 14 rare and endangered species, including the American Crocodile, the Florida Panther, and the West Indian Manatee.
 Entrance costs $25 per private vehicle and $8 per pedestrian/cyclist.

 - See Coral Castle – Coral Castle is a very unique attraction.
 This attraction was built by a Latvian-born Miami resident named Ed Leedskalnin as a monument to his lover.
 After 28 years of effort, he introduced his 1100-ton coral creation to the world.
 It’s a bit of a trip from downtown, but well worth the time.
 Entrance to the museum costs $15 and it’s open daily from 8am-6pm.

 - Visit the Vizcaya Estate – No visit to Miami is complete without a stop at the historical 50-acre Vizcaya estate.
 This European-style mansion offers a glimpse at life in turn-of-the-century South Florida.
 It’s open daily (except Tuesdays) from 9:30am-4:30pm.
 Admission costs $18.

-- Visit the Ancient Spanish Monastery – Originally built in Segovia, Spain in 1141, this monastery was originally to be a part of William Randolph Hearst’s property in California.
+- Visit the Ancient Spanish Monastery – Originally built in Segovia, Spain in 1141, this monastery was originally intended to be a part of William Randolph Hearst’s property in California.
 Because the United States would not allow the monastery to be built in California, the monastery remained in New York Harbor until 1954, when a couple of businessmen bought the property and assembled it in Miami.
 Today the monastery is a church as well as a popular marriage location.
 Visiting hours are 10am-4:30pm daily except Sundays when it opens at 11am.

 - Go clubbing – There is a very active nightlife in Miami and if you like clubs, Miami is one of the best places in the world to go clubbing.
-There is usually a $20-30 USD cover to get into the clubs and most drinks are around $10 USD.
+There is usually a $20-30 cover to get into the clubs and most drinks are around $10 each.

-Visit Little Havana – If you’re not around in March, simply pay a visit to Little Havana, Miami’s Cuban neighborhood, which centres around “Calle Ocho” (SW 8th Street).
+- Visit Little Havana – If you’re not around in March, simply pay a visit to Little Havana, Miami’s Cuban neighborhood, which centers around “Calle Ocho” (SW 8th Street).
 Eat in one of the little restaurants; walk the vibrant streets, or get in some salsa dancing.

-Stroll the Fruit and Spice Park – This park is the only of its kind in the country.
+- Stroll the Fruit and Spice Park – This park is the only one of its kind in the country.
 It contains 500 species of fruit and spice plants and trees on 30 acres of land.
 At certain points in the year, the park also hosts festivals, so check a calendar for details when you’re in town.
 It’s open daily from 9am-5pm and admission costs $8.